 Recommended Duration and Frequency: This intervention should be conducted at least 3 times per week for 20 - 30 minutes per session.
-Monitor the student's progress once a week or twice monthly using the AIMSweb Early Numeracy, M-COMP or M-CAP probes.
+Monitor the student's progress once a week or twice monthly using the MAP Math or MAP Math Skills, standard/benchmark, or curriculum assessment.
 When the student's score is at the